 Green power: Green power is often confused with going green, green energy, and green living.
 None of which relate to community solar.
 Green power means that companies produce renewable energy.

 About costs, community solar works on virtual net metering.
-This is as simple as using energy from solar project usually proportionate to your ownership in the project.
 According to Navigant’s research, in 2015, 88.6 MW of capacity was deployed under community solar programs across America and is expected to be 1.5 GW in 2020, representing a $2.5 billion market.
 This ensures that you reap the benefits of a solar system without having to fully contribute to the maintenance and the cost of installation.

 Many companies are focusing on building community solar projects.
-If you’re also considering going for community solar then you’ve two choices.
-To either own or subscribe a solar plan.
+If you’re also considering going for community solar then you have two choices.
+To either own or subscribe to a solar plan.